 Trade Stock Indices

-Multiple Time-Frame Analysis
+Multiple Time Frame Analysis

-Since it is always good to follow the trend, in Multiple Time Frame Analysis, the longer time-frame gives us the direction of the long-term trend.
+Since it is always good to follow the trend, in Multiple Timeframe Analysis, the longer time frame gives us the direction of the long-term trend.

-There are four different types of Indices traders - all these use different charts to trade as explained below.
+There are four different types of traders - all these use different charts to trade as explained below.

 Scalpers

-This group holds on to their trades for only a few minutes.
+This group holds onto their trades for only a few minutes.
 The scalper never holds on to a trade for more than ten minutes.
 With the aim of making small amount of pips profit: 5 - 20 pips.

 Day Traders